Are you considering a career in medical billing and coding?

 Medical coders transcribe a patient visit and physician’s treatment into a series of universally agreed-upon codes.
 These codes are used by health care providers, hospitals, insurance companies to create a record of a patient’s visit and submit an insurance claim.
 Each code has guidelines on how they can be used, so accuracy is essential.

-Note: In the training program at MTI College, students are trained for both medical billing and coding.
+Note: In the training program at Campus, formerly known as MTI College, students are trained for both medical billing and coding.

 The Bureau of Labor Statistics forecasts that jobs for medical billers and coders will increase about 9% between 2020 and 2030, adding about 37,000 jobs in that time.
 This is about as fast as average job growth.